Matoy7/small-talkz/README.md

 Small-talkz is an instant messaging application that allows anyone to start a conversation with.. well anyone who is online on the app.

-A user can open a conversation with a certain topic and wait for someone to join in, or to join an existing conversation based on the topic he wants.
+A user can start a conversation with a certain topic and wait for someone to join in, or to join in an existing conversation based on the topic he wants.

-A user can be risky and random a conversation to join into.
+A user can be risky and choose to join a random conversation.

-Unlike other social network you don't necessary need to know the person you are talking to.
-The whole point is to meet and find new people to talk to.
+Unlike other social networks on small-talkz you don't need to know the person you are talking to (althoug you can).
+The whole point of small-talkz is to let people meet and find new people to talk to.

-The app is built in MEAN (the combination mongodb express angular and node js).
+The app is built in MEAN (the combination mongodb-express-angular-node js).

-There is also a server which being deployed automaticly when code is pushed into the git repo on: http://small-talkz.herokuapp.com
+There is also a herokuapp server which being deployed automaticly when code is pushed into the git repo on: http://small-talkz.herokuapp.com

 And also online mongodb server on: http://smlab.com/databases/small-talkz